In this article, we discuss how to build an FP&A team.

 - Explore the idea of diversification within your team while also ensuring the team’s sustainability.
 Next to their core skills, every team member should be able to back up their colleagues.

-- Pay attention to developing and safeguarding the knowledge of your business within your team.
+- Pay attention to developing and safeguarding your business knowledge within your team.
 Companies with multiple products and markets need to support information sharing within your team and other business teams within your organization’s ecosystem.

 - Align the objectives of the group and the individuals.
 Create a motivating environment.